RealTschoegl/StockBot/README.md

 - [ ] Insert redirect screens between the index & picker as well as the picker & result pages

-- [ ] Change all asynchronous tasks to be handled by Resque

 - [ ] Use a regression (statsample gem) on the stock sentiment data

 - [ ] Use machine learning to adjust the weights on the ValueGenerator model